 Lucky for you, Global Seminars still is accepting applications!

 In fact, they really want you to go!
 They need at least 15 students to apply to make the program happen this summer.
-I’m not too sure how many students have applied so far but, since their still accepting applications I’m guessing there looking for a few more students to attend.
-Contact them for application information, or even better walk into the study abroad office and speak to someone!
+I’m not too sure how many students have applied so far but, since they’re still accepting applications I’m guessing there looking for a few more students to attend.
+Contact them for application information, or even better, walk into the study abroad office and speak to someone!